gdbroman/broman.blog/posts/keep-at-it.md

 Having abandoned ship multiple times – and contrasting it with my current project GitLetter – I've come to realize that consistency trumps intensity.

-And to stay consistent, there are are two enemies we need to avoid:
+And to stay consistent, there are two enemies we need to avoid:

 ## Enemy #1 – Lack of Passion